Watt Hours to Amp Hours Calculator guide

 What should I double-check before trusting the answer?

 Amp-hour ratings depend on voltage.
-Real usable capacity also changes with discharge rate, temperature, age, and conversion losses.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Real usable capacity and runtime also change with chemistry, discharge rate, temperature, age, depth-of-discharge limits, and inverter or converter losses.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Why does voltage change amp-hours?